-The opposition, meanwhile, was diffuse and outmatched, largely comprised of pols from a bygone time and the kind of people who line up at city council public comment to recite their grievances.
+The opposition, meanwhile, was diffuse and outmatched, largely comprised of pols from a bygone time and the kind of people who line up at city council public comment to recite grievances.

 Former GOP councilmen Bill Bishop and Stephen Joost opposed the referendum, as did State Sen. Audrey Gibson and State Rep. Mia Jones.

-But they didn’t take the lead in the effort, leaving it instead to former state legislator Andy Johnson, who spent the days leading up to the election drawing dark conspiracies of paid-off media and pastors, obviously frustrated his message wasn’t gaining traction.
+But they didn’t take the lead in the effort, leaving it instead to former state legislator Andy Johnson, who spent days leading up to the election drawing dark conspiracies of paid-off media and pastors, obviously frustrated his message wasn’t gaining traction.

-Smiles were all around, even before the champagne toast.
+Smiles were all around, even before the Champagne toast.